w3f/Grants-Program/applications/anagolay-project-idiyanale-phase-1.md

     - can include and use the Anagolay pallets if they wish to maintain the Proofs and Statements for themselves
     - can include and use the Anagolay pallets to store and build the Workflows and Operations
   - Substrate based projects ( using Anagolay chain )
-    - define their own Workflows which are stored on the Anagolay chain and then execute them on the runtime or in off-chain-workers
+    - define their Workflows which are stored on the Anagolay chain and then execute them on the runtime or in off-chain-workers
     - chains that require Rights management for Copyrights and Ownerships of digital content where they would create them and assign to the users
     - using the Anagolay Workflows on any rust or wasm able runtime
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?